osnabrugge/home-cluster/cluster/apps/networking/omada/README.md

           Host: "omada.domain.com"
     ```

+- **Device Discovery**

-- **Device Discovery** requires manually configuring DHCP Option 138: <https://www.tp-link.com/us/support/faq/2764/>
+  - Requires manually configuring DHCP Option 138: <https://www.tp-link.com/us/support/faq/2764/>
+  - Metallb does not support broadcasts for UDP, setting the pod to use the host network instead will allow discovery of devices.